top of page

 Ascent into Morning

 This image, taken in 2007, languished in my files until rediscovered and first published in 2020.
 I thought in this time of grave sadness and anxiety others might benefit from the symbolism of the heron.
-Metaphorically, the wings of the great bird lift us steadily, resolutely into the light.
+Metaphorically, to me at least, the wings of the great bird lift us steadily, resolutely into the light.

 I recall the cool fog of that August morning twilight, standing in the marsh, listening to the landscape awaken.
 Then came the croaking shriek of a great blue heron and the world around me falling silent.
 This heron, this old soul here from antiquity, unfurling and primordial as he launched across the water into the new day echoed Longfellow’s evocative first lines from Evangeline, “This is the forest primeval.
 The murmuring pines and hemlocks … standing like Druids of eld with voices sad and prophetic … speaks, and in actions disconsolate answers the wail of the forest.”